-"smaller providers voiced concerns that if provider organisations were not able to develop systems that could cope with varying and flexible demands from SDS users, they might not be able to continue operating if a large amount of business came that way.
+"smaller providers voiced concerns that if provider organizations were not able to develop systems that could cope with varying and flexible demands from SDS users, they might not be able to continue operating if a large amount of business came that way.
 This would mean that fewer, larger providers could dominate the market, potentially reducing choice, increasing costs and increasing prices for SDS users."
-(Rummery et al., 2012)
+(Rummery et al., 2012) many had changing health conditions."
+(N. Campbell et al., 2011)